Overview

 Fly round-trip to/from Quito's Mariscal Sucre International Airport (UIO).

-You need to be comfortable getting in and out of a dinghy, wading ashore, and hiking on land.
-It's also important to be a decent swimmer.
+You must be comfortable getting in and out of a dinghy, wading ashore, and hiking on land.
+You must also be a decent swimmer.
 Some of the most breathtaking wildlife is in the water, so if you're uncomfortable snorkeling, you'll miss an exciting part of the trip.
 The water is relatively warm, but we'll provide wetsuits for anyone who wants one.